-- Cut the pork tenderloin into 2 inch thick pieces and place in a large bowl.
+- Cut the pork tenderloin into 1 1/2 – 2 inch thick pieces and place into a large bowl.

-- Combine the marinade ingredients in a large sealable bag or a glass dish.
-Reserve 1/2 cup of the marinade and set aside for basting the kabobs.
+- Whisk the marinade ingredients together in a separate bowl and then remove 1/2 cup of the marinade and set aside.

 - Pour the remaining marinade over the pork and toss until all the pork is coated.
-Cover and refrigerate for at least 8 hours or up to overnight.
+Cover and refrigerate for at least 6 hours or up to overnight.

 - Preheat your grill to medium heat.
 Oil the grill grates or spray with a non-stick spray and then add the kabobs.
 Grill for 3-4 minutes, on each side and then baste with the reserved marinade and cook for 2-3 more minutes.
 The pork should reach a temperature of 145 degrees when finished, which should be after about 10-12 minutes.